-As an HR manager, you know that a correctly stocked first aid kit is a must in the office.
-But do you know everything you need to about Regulation 7?
+First aid kits are a must in the office.
+But do you know everything you need to about what items should be in your first aid box and Regulation 7?

 There are so many potential situations and medical emergencies that can occur in the workplace.
 A daunting thought, isn’t it?
 And even with all of your best efforts to make sure your employees work safely, medical emergencies, accidents and injuries do sadly happen.
 This is why a correctly stocked first aid kit and a dedicated first aid officer is imperative in ensuring your company is OHSAA act compliant.

 Human Resources are exactly that, a (precious) resource that needs to be protected and nurtured.
 These resources need a supportive and safe environment in order to be productive and motivated to get their work done.
 So, how can you make sure that something as simple, but critically important, as a first aid kit, supports this?